Part of the Please don’t Volunteer – 9 part series

 - Increasing association brand equity

-- Getting to know other members’ expertise, which intern is increasing the likelihood of referring each other.
+- Getting to know other members’ expertise, which intern is increasing the likelihood of referring to each other.

 - Created more camaraderie.